TrueBlocks/trueblocks-docs/content/docs/install/get-the-index.md

 **Storage use**: In this scenario, since you only download the Bloom filters, the space required is about 1GB.
 Subsequently, as you download individual chunk, each chunk occupies about 25MB.

 The number of index chunks you download depends entirely on the addresses you query.
 Of course, if you query a lightly used address, very few chunks will be downloaded.
 However, if you query are heavily used address, such as UniSwap, nearly every chunk will be downloaded.
 This is by design.
-In the later case, you would probably be better off using `chifra pins --init_all` to begin with.
+In the later case, you would probably be better off using `chifra init --all` to begin with.

 - For typical addresses (e.g. personal accounts), storage is somewhere between 50 to 500 MB
 - For more active addresses, storage may be as much as 1 or 2 GB